flype44/VControl/DOCUMENTATION.md

 **SYNOPSIS :**

-This command enables or disables the Apollo Core `SUPERSCALAR` mode (Default is Enabled).
+This command enables or disables the Apollo Core `SuperScalar` mode (Default is Enabled).

 SuperScalar is a processor feature which allows to `execute 2 instructions` per fetch, through a `2nd pipe`.